GabeItchy/Schooliosis/Boys Teams Sports/Substance Use Disorder.md

 ## Why join them?

-These two campaigns go hand in hand,
+These two campaigns go hand in hand, at parties you can be introduced to drugs by peers and that can become the cause of a drug addiction.
+Furthermore, it is important to understand that dangers of drugs, the consequences that come afterwards and the causes of drug addiction and how to avoid such things.